Afghanistan: Vice president 'escapes' bomb attack in Kabul | DW | 09.09.2020

 "Today, once again the enemy of Afghanistan tried to harm Saleh, but they failed to get to their evil aim, and Saleh escaped the attack unharmed," Razwan Murad wrote on Facebook.

 Saleh, who is the senior of Afghanistan's two vice presidents, was not harmed.
 However, a number of his security guards were wounded in the incident, according to Murad.
-Interior Ministry spokesman Tareq Arian said initial reports showed two people had been killed and another 12 wounded in the blast.
+The blast killed at least four people and wounded 16, a Health Ministry spokesman said.

 Abdullah, a shopkeeper who gave only one name, told AFP that the blast had blown out his windows.
 "A shop that sold gas cylinders also caught fire, causing the cylinders to blow up," he said.